 Rims.
 They all wear down at about the same rate — said a man who should know.
 The difference lies in how thick they are.
 The lips often bulge before they crack.

 Saddles.
 Perhaps the single most important thing to get right?
-Not having the right saddle can be painful and dangerous to your health; if you are in the kind of discomfort that includes numbness, stop; make sorting out any discomfort a priority.
+Not having the right saddle can be painful and dangerous to your health; if you are in the kind of discomfort that includes numbness, stop; make sorting out any discomfort a priority — even if that means a DNF.
 The problem, of course, is finding out which saddle is a comfortable saddle for you.
 Plenty of saddles are comfortable for 200km, far less over 400km+.
 But it’s hard to make comparisons at those kind of distances.
 And then there are the nagging questions: is it the saddle that’s the problem?
 Or the set up of the saddle?
 Should it be one cm more foreword? or backward?
 A degree or two down at the front?
 Brooks leather saddles remain the favourite on audaxes.
 (Leather saddles were used by half the RUSA riders in Paris-Brest-Paris 2007.)
 They are often said to be set with a very slightly raised nose.
 But, really, trust no one.
 There’s vast amounts of ‘theory’ spoken; keep on trying things till you get comfy, or comfy enough.
 Brooks Cambium are perhaps the generally best spoken of; and have loops for a saddlebag.
+Top tip #1: if your saddle is comfortable up to 200km, but not after, try lowering your tyre pressure.
+Top tip #2: don’t start worrying about every small niggle the first or second time you ride a distance — there’s a good chance it is just that you are doing something challenging, and your body needs time to adjust.

 Saddlepacks.
 Increasingly popular, in part because they do not need the saddle to have saddle-bag loops.
 They do not pack / unpack as conveniently as saddlebags.
+On the other hand, they allow you to remove everything from the bike very easily if you’re staying, say, in a hotel.
 To work well they need to be stuffed tight and then attached to the bike.
 This means that each time you take something out, you need to loosen off the holding straps, stuff the bag tight and close, and then tighten the holding straps again.
 And they are narrow and deep, making it hard to keep the things you want at the top.
 Many are not waterproof.
-Apidura do good ones which are; and which has a very handy elasticated cord on top.
+Apidura do good ones which are waterproof; and which have a very handy elasticated cord on top.
 Saddlepacks are also liked as they are good at staying out of the way of your legs.
 They work best when paired with a frame bag.
 The frame bag gives you easy access to things you want while riding along; the saddlebag is there to carry the stuff you hope not to be using, until the end of the day.
 By the time you add the weight of the two bags, though, a Carradice may end up looking lighter; and more convenient; and better at keeping the water out.
 But do you have a saddle with saddleloops?
-(There are ways to add saddle loops — see the Carradice site — but they are not ideal.)
+(There are ways to add saddle loops — see the Carradice site — but they are not ideal, and will break in the end.)

 Space.
 Don’t forget to pack space.
 (You didn’t forget to pack space, did you?)
 When you get too hot, you need somewhere to put stuff you take off.
 At the start of a long ride like the BCM or PBP, having a few sandwiches is no bad idea, and they take up space.
 Or maybe you are going to see that holiday souvenir you just can’t leave behind.
 Packing space also mean you are giving yourself better access to the stuff you do have; what are the chances that you are going to want to unpack and repack your saddlebag to get to something you need, but could do without, when you are feeling tired, if unpacking and repacking is akin to solving a rubik’s cube?
 One way of making a little extra space is to strap things like waterproofs and inner tubes to the bike frame.
 Elasticated velcro straps are good for waterproofs (and anything which is a bit compressible).

 Tasty Cheddar.
-A nice 100k audax.
+(2014-19) A nice 100k audax.
 First half to Cheddar Gorge is enlivened by a trip to Clevedon Pier.
 At the bottom of the Gorge is a nice tea-shop and control.
 After the Gorge, there are some lovely views and lanes, and then a control in a pub in Hinton Blewitt.
-After that, there are a few pot-holes thrown in to keep you honest (and maybe sober).
+After that, there are a few pot-holes thrown-in to keep you honest (and maybe sober).
 Then, almost at the end, there’s the hills leading up to Dundry — tougher in their way than the Gorge.
-1 AA point (before 2016).
+Once upon a time it had 1 AA point.

 Telephone boxes.
 Generally speaking, the more telephone boxes the more enjoyable the route.
 Plus telephone boxes are a marvellous facility by which to change a tyre, examine a bottom bracket etc, in the dark.
 Audaxers are to be seen clustering around these at night, like moths.
 Defibrillator stations are the modern telephone boxes in terms of assessing the route.
 An increasing number of telephone boxes are now converted into village libraries.
 Sadly, this means that the light no longer works.